lauraaisling/sw-interpretability/README.md

    ```
 3. Compute embeddings
    run Compute_Ilsvrc12_Embeddings.ipynb (change source of ImageNet dataset to your save location)
-   Can alter the model and layer as desired.
+   You can also alter the model and layer to explore further.

-4. Results are found by running
+4. Results are found by running Method.ipynb.
-   Method.ipynb
-   Explore various neurons and hyperparameters!
+   Explore various neurons and hyperparameters to see how visualisations change in this script!

 <!-- CITE -->